-- Investment properties are defined as being held for market return purposes and having no Council operational function. - The decision to hold or dispose of investment property is driven by the performance of this investment compared with similar properties in the market.
+Investment properties are defined as being held for market return purposes and having no Council operational function.
+The decision to hold or dispose of investment property is driven by the performance of this investment compared with similar properties in the market.

-3.4 Investment of Reserve Funds including Trust Funds
+3.4 Investment of Reserve Funds including Trust Funds and the Capital Endowment Fund

-- 3.4.1 These reserve and trust funds have the following characteristics: - The Council has resolved to set aside funds for a specific defined future purpose. - The Council has defined a minimum holding of the Capital Development Reserve Fund, currently set at \$5M to provide a first source of funding available in the case of an emergency arising from a natural disaster. - Estimates are prepared each year of the value of each separate reserve fund including revenue projections. - These funds are available for appropriation in the Financial Plan to finance expenditure incurred on the purpose of the fund. - The investments which make up the Reserve Funds can be held in common with General Funds investments with the earnings apportioned to each separate fund. - 3.4.2 Reserve and trust funds may be invested in the following investment types: - Short term bank deposits - Promissory Notes issued by suitably rated corporate entities - · Stocks and bonds - · Loans to Council subsidiary companies - Loans to individuals (for Council approved purposes) - Loans to community organisations - · Shares in publicly listed companies
+- 3.4.1 These reserve and trust funds have the following characteristics: - The Council has resolved to set aside funds for a specific defined future purpose. - The Council has defined a minimum holding of the Capital Development Reserve Fund, currently set at \$5M to provide a first source of funding available in the case of an emergency arising from a natural disaster. - Estimates are prepared each year of the value of each separate reserve fund including revenue projections. - These funds are available for appropriation in the Financial Plan to finance expenditure incurred on the purpose of the fund. - The investments which make up the Reserve Funds can be held in common with General Funds investments with the earnings apportioned to each separate fund or may be invested separately with professional Fund Managers in managed portfolios of investments. - 3.4.2 Reserve and trust funds may be invested in the following investment types: - Short term bank deposits - Promissory Notes issued by suitably rated corporate entities - Stocks and bonds - Loans to Council subsidiary companies - Loans to individuals (for Council approved purposes) - · Loans to community organisations - Shares in publicly listed companies - Professionally managed portfolios of investments, either by direct investment or through Unit Trusts, including: - Equities, New Zealand wide, South Island Specific and overseas - Fixed Interest investments, both New Zealand and overseas - · Short term cash - Real Estate - Other Investments the Council may from time to time resolve.